M05-project-group5/mini-project/doc/source/troubleshooting.rst

 Troubleshooting
 ---------------

-For run the unit test we use pytest_:
+To run the unit test we use pytest_:

 .. code-block:: shell